dominicstop/RNSwiftReviewer/README.md

   * Use RNN for modals, and use RN for everything else
   * Test whether or not RNS can be used

-- [ ] Migrate wix/react-native-navigation modals to use the built in modal comp.
+- [x] Migrate wix/react-native-navigation modals to use the built in modal comp.
   * Everytime a new modal is presented, the comps are wrapped inside a new, seperate react-native instance w/ it's own VC.
   * For every modal opened, there's about 5 to 10% increase in cpu usage (Tested: Release build, iPhone XR/6S).
 Could be a bug, or i configured rnn wrong.
   * both rnn modals and rn's modals supports the native ios 12 modalPresentation style, but rnn impl. is more customizable and concise.
 Both has support for scroll view drag to close.
   * Use RNN modal in situations where swipeDown gesture needs to be disabled.

-### Migrae from Expo-Bare to Vanilla React-Native
+### Migrate from Expo-Bare to Vanilla React-Native
 - [x] Create New RN Proj
 - [x] Transfer packages/dep and install
 - [x] Run and show starter/welcome screen